Ori-Roza/Rifler/README.md

 4. Select the downloaded file

 ### From Marketplace
-Search for "Find in Files (JetBrains Style)" in the VS Code Extensions marketplace.
+Search for "FindX" in the VS Code Extensions marketplace.

 ## Requirements